Creamen/git-sensible/README.md

 # guide
 A central reference to streamline and homoginize a team's workflow.

-There are many, many ways teams can fail when developing source code, from the management of the team down to the typing of the keys.
-Hopefully this guide will help improve your programming experience, and make code more sustainable.

 This isn't exhaustive.
 Be proactive in researching and asking others about proper workflow.

-With all this said, don't expect to know these methods off the bat.
-Git is very much an *inductive* language, which means, rather informally, *learn by doing*.
-You could say this is a compilation of everything we've had to Google, and has improved our workflow.
-Use what works for you.
+Also, don't expect to know these conventions off the bat.
+Git is very much an *inductive* language, which means, rather informally, *learn by observing specific scenarios*.
+Doing this [effectively](https://github.com/airbnb/javascript#objects--no-new) can convey concepts much quicker than teaching it [deductively](https://en.wikipedia.org/wiki/Deductive_reasoning).

+To best harden these concepts within your mind, exercise them [prodecurally](https://en.wikipedia.org/wiki/Procedural_knowledge).
+Hopefully these topic sentences are relevant enough that they become commonplace within your workflow.

 * [Useguide](#useguide)
 * [Styleguide](#styleguide)